-The PDC Board could decline to authorize the PHB contract; however, an alternative plan for delivering microenterprise and workforce development services and support for the target population does not exist.
-Portland City Council would need to either determine another City entity to operate EOI or to dissolve it.
+The PDC Board could decline to authorize the PHB contract; however, an alternative plan for delivering micro and small business development and workforce development services and support for the target population does not exist.
+Portland City Council would need to either determine another City entity to operate EOI or dissolve it.

-If PDC were not to enter into the two WSI agreements, PDC would issue an RFP in the summer of 2014 to select providers.
+If PDC were not to enter into the two WSI agreements, PDC would issue an RFP in the summer of 2015 to select providers.
 This action would not offer the benefits cited earlier.